peeterjoot/floatexplorer/README.md

 brew install gcc
 ```

-# CUDA dependencies (WIP.)
+# CUDA dependencies

-Support for two GPU types is implemented (e5m2, e4m3).
-For string <> float conversions for these types, CUDA support is required (sort of
-auto-detected in the makefile.)
+Support for GPU types (e5m2, e4m3, fp16, bf16) has been implemented.
+For string <> float conversions for these types, CUDA support is required (sort of auto-detected in the makefile.)
 If using Fedora, note that Fedora 42 (latest) is not currently supported by the cuda toolkit.

-BF16, and FP16 TODO.
+The fedora41 installation sequence was something like:

 ```
 sudo dnf config-manager addrepo --from-repofile=https://developer.download.nvidia.com/compute/cuda/repos/fedora41/$(uname -m)/cuda-fedora41.repo